Current at 18 July 2023

 - The Full Court reassessed contributions as 53% to the husband and 47% to the wife, stating that the property was just one of the myriad of contributions made.
 It stated that the weight attached to an initial contribution must be assessed against the rubric of all the contributions made by the parties over the course of the relationship

 We’re Here to Help

 Family law matters can be difficult and complex.
 If you require any assistance with a family law dispute, always contact a legal practitioner who will be able to help.

-O’Sullivan Davies has practitioners experienced in complicated property disputes.
+O’Sullivan Davies has a wealth of experience in family law property settlement matters.
+It is important to create your strategy early to avoid any surprises.
 More information about our services can be found at our About Us page here.

 This article is not legal advice and the views and comments are of a general nature only.
 This article is not to be relied upon in substitution for detailed legal advice.

 If you would like to republish this article, please contact us prior to doing so at firstname.lastname@example.org.